 The Group's Legal Services division, Bond Turner, has continued its focus on cash collections and corresponding investment in staff to drive increased case settlements.
-This strategy, coupled with our conservative recognition policies, has had a significant impact on financial performance.
-Revenues within the Legal Services division, which strongly converts to cash, increased by 15.2% to £35.2 million (2019: £30.5 million).
-The continued growth of the Bolton office, which the opening of the Leeds office scheduled for the beginning of 2021 have provided considerable the pandemic, the Group has seen a from the market and embarking a number of high-quality staff at competitor firms were placed on furlough.
-Taking advantage of these levels.
-At the end of December staff were senior fee earners, up 14.2% (2019: 127).
+This strategy has had a significant positive impact on financial performance.
+Revenues within the Legal Services division, which strongly correlates to cash, increased by 33.2% to £46.9 million (2020: £35.2 million).
+The continued growth of the Bolton office, which opened in December 2018, and the opening of the Leeds office at the beginning of 2021 have provided considerable opportunities for recruitment.
+During the pandemic, and following the implementation of the Civil Liabilities Act 2021, the Group has seen a number of personal injury solicitors withdrawing from the market and embarking on a run-off high-quality staff at competitor firms were placed on furlough.
+Taking advantage of these recruitment opportunities has resulted in staff numbers rising at all levels, with the ability to retrain personal injury solicitors in the field of credit hire for suitable placement within Bond Turner.
+At the end of December staff were senior fee earners, up 46.3% (2020: 163).